ChannelFinder/pvinfo/README.md

-# WIP - PV Info
+# PV Info

-*Still a work in progress* Please report all bugs and give feedback!
+*Still a work in progress*

+Please report all bugs and give feedback!

 Web interface for using EPICS Channel Finder database.
 Integrates with PV Web Socket (PVWS), Archiver Appliance web viewing, and OLOG.